how long do vegetable seeds last

 With the right storage conditions, vegetable seeds can last for years, allowing you to enjoy your harvest season after season.
 Now let’s look at what those storage conditions are and how they affect the longevity of different types of vegetable seeds.

-Veggies seed packets
+veggies seed packets

 Storage conditions for long-term viability